apache/skywalking-php/README.md

 * Swoole Ecosystem

-  *The components of the PHP-FPM ecosystem can also be used in Swoole, wether the flag `SWOOLE_HOOK_ALL` is enabled or not.*
+  *The components of the PHP-FPM ecosystem can also be used in Swoole regardless of the flag `SWOOLE_HOOK_ALL`.

 ## Contact Us